Tenants and rent increases

 When and how often can rent be increased

-Except in the case of fixed term tenancies for less than 2 years, a landlord or agent wishing to increase the rent must provide you with a written notice of the increase 60 days or more before the increase will take effect.
-The notice must:
+A landlord or agent must provide a tenant with written notice of a rent increase 60 days or more before the increase will take effect.

 - state the proposed new amount of rent (not the amount of the increase)

-- state the date from which the increased rent is payable
+- state the date from which the increased rent is payable, and

 Negotiating a rent increase